saulteafarmer/tangerine/plugins/README.md

 # Tangerine Rust Server - Plugins

-This document provides an overview of the plugins used across the Tangerine Rust Server, along with brief descriptions of each plugin's role in server functionality, moderation, and gameplay enhancements.
+This document provides an overview of the plugins that power the Tangerine Rust Server, enhancing gameplay, moderation, and server functionality.
+Each plugin has been carefully selected to offer a balance of engaging events, Bitcoin integration, and administrative tools to ensure smooth operations.
+Whether it’s creating dynamic PvP zones, enabling Bitcoin mining, or managing in-game events like Raidable Bases and Sputnik, these plugins are vital to our unique server experience.

+For details on how each plugin is configured, you can view the [Plugin Configurations](/plugins/config/) for an in-depth look at the settings that tailor our server to its current setup.

 ## Plugins List

 ### Gameplay Enhancements

 - [AlphaLoot.cs](https://chaoscode.io/resources/alphaloot.13/): Modifies loot tables and spawn rates, allowing for customized loot distribution in crates and barrels.
-- Bitcoin.cs: Adds a Bitcoin reward system, tying in-game mechanics to Bitcoin mining and hash rewards.
+- Bitcoin.cs: Adds a Bitcoin mining system to the server.
 - [DynamicPVP.cs](https://umod.org/plugins/dynamic-pvp): Handles our dynamicPVP zones at monuments
 - [RemoverTool.cs](https://umod.org/plugins/remover-tool): Allows players or admins to remove placed structures or objects for a fee or free.
 - [SkinBox.cs](https://chaoscode.io/resources/skinbox.17/): Provides players with access to skins for their items via the SkinBox plugin.